taylorpape-tmp/multimodal-health-risk/README.md

 fundus imaging — into a single insulin-resistance / type-2-diabetes risk model, with the supporting engineering (relational store, cloud infrastructure-as-code, CI, tests) built to a production register.

-Built as a portfolio project for a Biomedical & Health AI Scientist role.
+Built as a portfolio project for a Biomedical & Health AI Scientist role with PROJECT_REPORT.docx.

 ## Quick start